 Continue to dDevelop Lake Worth Road as a major collector roadway that serves the entire Villagegateway into the EPA by expanding the section from 120th Avenue South to South Shore Boulevard from two lanes to four lanes to improve traffic flow.
 The design of this section of Lake Worth Road will celebrate the equestrian competition lifestyle and signify to motorists they're entering the EPA.

 List of Exhibits

-- Exhibit A: Current Equestrian Preservation Element and Maps - Exhibit B: Proposed Equestrian Element and Maps; with changes recommended by the EPC in strike-through/underline formatting.
+Exhibit A: Current Equestrian Preservation Element and Maps

+Exhibit B: Proposed Equestrian Preserve Element and Maps; with changes recommended by the with highlight; EPC is underline and PZAB is strike-through.